 Pre-Approval Policy

 All audit, tax and other services provided to us are reviewed and pre-approved by the Audit Committee.
-All fees paid to MaloneBailey in 2018 and 2017 described above were approved by the Audit Committee.
+All fees paid to Deloitte in 2020 and 2019 and MaloneBailey in 2019 described above were approved by the Audit Committee.